-9 Social Emotional Learning Tips – How SEL is Shaping Kindness, Friendship & Feelings
+9 Social Emotional Intelligence Tips – How SEL is Shaping Kindness, Friendship & Feelings

 Social and emotional intelligence is the ability to be aware of our own and others’ feelings – in the moment – and use that information to lead yourself and others.

 If feelings could talk, what would they say?

 Download Free SEL Social Emotional Learning educator’s packet today from Teacher’s Pay Teachers!

 We teach social emotional learning at a young age to help children navigate later on in life; to help them make sense of the environment and their community.
 Kids as young as two, three and four year old should know the difference between right and wrong and have their boundaries.

 They should be able to respect themselves and respect their peers.
 Respect is so important to teach at a very early age, especially now where everyone worries about Covid and SEL are put on the back burner.

 Kids needs to learn acceptance.
 Kids need to be taught respect.
 Kids need to be taught boundaries, personal space and what is right from wrong.